Residential Landlord and Tenant (Ontario) Legal Guide

-(b) Board File
+(b) Board File and Transcript

-Note Re Amending Orders
+Note: Re Amending Orders

-After receiving an unsatisfactory Notice of Decision, a party's mind may immediately turn to thoughts of "an appeal".
+After receiving an unsatisfactory Notice of Decision, a party's mind may immediately turn to thoughts of an 'appeal'.
 While a court appeal is available in some circumstances, the RTA - like most modern administrative tribunal procedural regimes these days - also has a "review" procedure which normally should be considered and explored fully along with any consideration of court appeal proceedings.

-Readers are cautioned that the court appeal deadline is not delayed for the time that it takes to resolve a review.
-As will be seen below, the Board's "Notice of Decision - which will contain (variously) the Board's Decision, Order/s (which includes Orders of "dismissal") - and Reasons (if requested or otherwise required) - is considered "final and binding" for appeal purposes as well as for Review purposes [Act s.209(1)].
+But readers are cautioned that the court appeal deadline is not delayed for the time that it takes to resolve a review.
+Subject to a 'stay' (which only bars enforcement) [see Ch.14: "Hearings, Orders and Enforcement", s.7 "Enforcement and Stays of Enforcement"], an LTB Notice of Decision is considered "final and binding" for further appeal purposes as well as for further review purposes [Act s.209(1)].

-Unfortunately - from the point of view of procedural certainty - the choice of whether to review or appeal (or to do both at the same time), is not always immediately clear.
+Unfortunately - from the point of view of procedural certainty - the choice of whether to review or appeal (or to do both at the same time), is commonly not clear.
 Parties may find themselves in the situation of having to both review and appeal the Board's ruling in order to fully protect their rights [this contrasts unfavourably with the similar situation before the Social Benefits Tribunal where the running of time for the court appeal deadline is delayed until any "reconsideration" (the equivalent of a review) is resolved].

 Making these sometimes complex choices properly requires a comparison of the two procedures in light of five issues (each of which is discussed in turn in s.2: "Reviews" and s.3: "Appeals", below).
-These issues [which roughly correspond to the questions: what, when, why, who and how] are:
+These issues [which roughly correspond to the questions: what, when, why, who and how] include: